-Former Job Class Males Females Educators and Judges RP-2000 Males (with White RP-2000 Females (with White Collar Adjustment) Multiplied Collar Adjustment) Multiplied by 110% by 95% General Employees and RP-2000 Males multiplied by RP-2000 Females multiplied by Members of the General Assembly 100% 90% Public Safety, Firefighters and RP-2000 Males (with Blue RP-2000 Females (with Blue Members of the South Collar adjustment) multiplied Collar adjustment) multiplied Carolina National Guard by 115% by 115%
+Former Job Class Males Females Educators and Judges RP-2000 Males (with White RP-2000 Females (with White Collar Adjustment) Multiplied Collar Adjustment) Multiplied by 110% by 95% General Employees and RP-2000 Males multiplied by RP-2000 Females multiplied by Members of the General 100% 90% Assembly Public Safety, Firefighters and RP-2000 Males (with Blue RP-2000 Females (with Blue Members of the South Collar adjustment) multiplied Collar adjustment) multiplied Carolina National Guard by 115% by 115%

-The long-term expected rate of return on pension plan investments for actuarial purposes is based upon the 30-year capital market outlook at the end of the third quarter 2012.
-The actuarial long-term expected rates of return represent best estimates of arithmetic real rates of return for each major asset class and were developed in coordination with the investment consultant for the Retirement System Investment Commission (RSIC) using a building block approach, reflecting observable inflation and interest rate information available in the fixed income markets as well as Consensus Economic forecasts.
-The actuarial long-term assumptions for other asset classes are based on historical results, current market characteristics and professional judgement.
+The long-term expected rate of return on pension plan investments for actuarial purposes is based upon the 30 year capital market outlook at the end of the third quarter 2015.
+The actuarial long-term expected rates of return represent best estimates of arithmetic real rates of return for each major asset class and were developed using a building block approach, primarily based on consensus expectations and market based inputs.
+Expected returns are net of investment fees.

-The RSIC has exclusive authority to invest and manage the retirement trust funds' assets.
-As co-fiduciary of the Systems, statutory provision and governance policies allow the RSIC to operate in a manner consistent with a long-term investment time horizon.
-The expected real rates of investment return, along with the expected inflation rate, form the basis for the target asset allocation adopted annually by the RSIC.
-For actuarial purposes, the long-term expected rate of return is calculated by weighting the expected future real rates of return by the target allocation percentage and then adding the actuarial expected inflation which is summarized in the table below.
-For actuarial purposes, the 7.50 percent assumed annual investment rate of return used in the calculated of the total pension liability includes a 4.75 percent real rate of return and a 2.75 percent inflation component.
+For actuarial purposes, the long-term expected rate of return is calculated by weighting the expected future real rates of return by the target allocation percentages and then adding the actuarial expected inflation which is summarized in the table below.
+For actuarial purposes, the 7.50 percent assumed annual investment rate of return used in the calculation of the total pension liability includes a 4.75 percent real rate of return and a 2.75 percent inflation component.